senaite/senaite.core/src/senaite/core/tests/doctests/Uncertainties.rst

     >>> au.getUncertainty()
     '0.75'

-If the uncertainty value is value is not above 0, no formatted uncertainty is returned.
+If the uncertainty value is not above 0, no formatted uncertainty is returned.
 The use of `0` as an uncertainty value is useful for when the result is between the detection limit and the quantification limit.
 In such case, uncertainty mustn't be displayed.
 Likewise, there might be other scenarios in which the user do not want to display uncertainty for a given result range:

     >>> uncertainties = [
     ...    {"intercept_min":  "0.2", "intercept_max":  "100000", "errorvalue": "5.3%"},